Development of stadiums in English football: Chelsea

 Following Roman Abramovich's takeover, Chelsea have examined expanding their current home at Stamford Bridge to a capacity of over 50,000.
 Numerous problems over health and safety issues have stalled this, because due to the stadium's location fans can only exit onto the Fulham Road.
 The club have thus been linked with moves to a number of potential sites in west London, including a site at Earl's Court, although the club have indicated no such plans exist.
 A further stumbling block is that the club's naming rights are owned by the Chelsea Pitch Owners, which also owns the Stamford Bridge freehold.
 As a condition for using the Chelsea FC name, the club has to play its first team matches at Stamford Bridge.
 A move to a new stadium could mean the club having to change their name.
 Stamford Bridge was extensively rebuilt between 1993 and 1998, with three stands being replaced and the circular track between the pitch and stands being removed, and the only pre-1993 stand at the stadium being the 1974 East Stand structure.
 This achieved a 34,000 all-seater capacity which had been given the go-ahead in July 1990.
 The current capacity of just under 42,000 was reached in 2001.

-In November 2015, Chelsea Football Club announced that they have submitted plans to the Local Authority to build a new 60,000 seater stadium on the Stamford Bridge site, which would match the current capacity of Arsenal's Emirates Stadium and only be surpassed by Old Trafford, and Tottenham's new stadium in the Premier League.
+In November 2015, Chelsea Football Club announced that they had submitted plans to the Local Authority to build a new 60,000 seater stadium on the Stamford Bridge site, which would match the current capacity of Arsenal's Emirates Stadium and only be surpassed by Old Trafford, and Tottenham's new stadium in the Premier League.